 - Loss of companionship

 Wrongful death claims are complicated and difficult for non-lawyers to pursue.
-A Durham car accident lawyer with experience in handling wrongful death cases can make sure your family receives the compensation they need.
+A Durham car accident attorney with experience in handling wrongful death cases can make sure your family receives the compensation they need.

 Common Causes of Fatal Car Accidents